Why Weight Loss shouldn’t be your #1 Goal

 Lastly, we are starting to understand more completely that weight is not a good measure of health.
 This excellent review article in the Nutrition Journal published in 2011 showed no increased morbidity or mortality rate with higher adiposity.

 So why do we keep focusing on weight loss?
-We may lose for a time, but it is regained and the results are even more detrimental to our health!
+We may find short term success, but when the weight is regained and the results are even more detrimental to our health.
 Why do we keep doing the same thing over and over and then expecting different results?
 Isn’t this the definition of insanity?

 If I can’t help you with weight loss, what can I help you with?